The Hague Human Rights Film Festival 2024

 Get involved!

-To inquire about partnerships and sponsorship opportunities, please email us at humanrightsfilmfestival@ghrd.org.
+To inquire about partnerships and sponsorship opportunities for the next film festival, please email us at humanrightsfilmfestival@ghrd.org.

 Join us in making a difference and advocating for children’s rights at the 2024 The Hague Human Rights Film Festival!